 - 8 oz monterey jack cheese, freshly grated

 - ½ lime, juiced

-- Cut the peppers in half down through the middle of the stem and clean out the insides
+- Cut the bell peppers in half down through the middle of the stem and clean out the insides

 - Drizzle the peppers lightly with olive oil and sprinkle with salt.
 Use your hands to rub the oil into the peppers